humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

     var a;    //declaration
     a = 1;    //initialization

 When the JavaScript engines comes across a combination of declaration and initialization, it does this split automatically so that the declaration can be hoisted.
-Why isn&#8217;t the initialization hoisted?
+Why isn't the initialization hoisted?
 Because that could affect the value of the variable during code execution and lead to unexpected results.

 So, knowing these three aspects of JavaScript, re-examine the original code.
 The code actually gets executed as if it were the following: